Nuremberg (2025 film): Release

 In June 2025, Sony Pictures Classics acquired North American and worldwide airline rights to the film and scheduled a release for it in the U.S. on November 7, 2025.
 The film's early special release with a Q-and-A session with Vanderbilt and Crowe was on October 27, 2025.
 At the premiere in Toronto, it received a four-minute standing ovation, one of TIFF's longest standing ovations ever.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 61 out of 100, based on 37 critics, indicating "generally favorable" reviews.

+Matt Zoller Seitz of RogerEbert.com gave the film three out of four stars, writing, "It's a solid film of [a] kind that used to be more common: an earnest, unpretentious Oscar Movie that wants to be seen by everyone, and consequently doesn't try to be too complex or arty.
+It wants to educate and inspire as well as entertain, and isn't shy about that ambition."

-Writing for the Daily Beast, Nick Schrager found the film to be flawed in spite of the star actors in the film and pointed out director Vanderbilt's flaws by stating: "Nuremberg is constructed like an old-fashioned awards-bait period piece, complete with trailer-ready lines of dialogue that put a neat-and-tidy button on scenes.
-There’s a mechanical quality to Vanderbilt’s plotting that negates the unexpected and enlightening."
+Writing for The Daily Beast, Nick Schrager found the film to be flawed in spite of the star actors in the film, and critiqued Vanderbilt's direction by stating, "Nuremberg is constructed like an old-fashioned awards-bait period piece, complete with trailer-ready lines of dialogue that put a neat-and-tidy button on scenes.
+There's a mechanical quality to Vanderbilt's plotting that negates the unexpected and enlightening."

-In a review for The Guardian, Peter Bradshaw rated the film 2/5, noting: "All of these actors do their best, but the figure of Kelley himself is a ridiculous cartoon."
-Katie Walsh of The LA Times described the film as "well-intentioned and elucidating despite some missteps."
+In a review for The Guardian, Peter Bradshaw rated the film two out of five stars, noting: "All of these actors do their best, but the figure of Kelley himself is a ridiculous cartoon."
+He cited Rami Malek's performance as "deeply silly."
+Katie Walsh of the Los Angeles Times described the film as "well-intentioned and elucidating despite some missteps."